Indiana Dunes National Park Facts

 Indiana Dunes National Park Facts!
 In this article, we provide you with 10 amazing facts about one of America’s most magnificent national parks.

-More Than Just Parks is your one-stop-shop when it comes to learning everything you’ll need to know about America’s national parks.
-We’ve got expert guides, beautiful photos, helpful tips, breathtaking films and so much more.
+More Than Just Parks is your one-stop-shop for learning everything you’ll need to know about America’s national parks.
+We’ve got expert guides, beautiful photos, helpful tips, films and so much more.

 I’ve been to so many of these amazing places since retiring from teaching in 2018.
 Did I mention that I taught history?
 I spent a lifetime teaching about the history behind some of these natural wonders.
 Then I got to see them firsthand.